Difference Between Yogurt And Curd

 - Yogurt is a standardized and homogeneous product because similar strains are being used.

 - Because this is a standardized product, quality and quantity of the yogurt are always maintained.

 - If a product is called as a pro-biotic, it should contain a specific strain of live bacteria which can tolerate gastric acid and juices.

-Alternate use of these will be of great benefit!
+Alternate use of these will be of great benefit to your health!